How to Create a Strong Brand Name

 A good brand name shouldn’t have more than four syllables.
 Otherwise, customers might forget it or get lazy and invent—possibly damaging—abbreviations.

 A simple name is more likely to be shared.
-Simplicity also reduces the risk for people to misspell or misunderstand the brand name.
+Simplicity also reduces the risk of people misspelling or misunderstanding the brand name.

 The name is easy to visualise.

-Marketing Expert David Ogilvy, the founder of Ogilvy, talks about an idea that that has legs.
+Marketing Expert and founder of Ogilvy, David Ogilvy, talks about an idea that “has legs”.
 He means that a name should easily translate into designs and communication campaigns.

 An example of a legged name is Twitter.
-Although the name Twitter is fictional, the company couldn’t have used another symbol than a bird.
+Although the name Twitter is fictional, the company couldn’t have used a symbol other than a bird.
 And who doesn’t know what a tweet is?

 It works across multiple languages.